-Internet shutdowns cause economic disruption, stifle citizens’ capacity to access vital information, and undermine freedom of expression.
+Internet shutdowns cause economic disruption, stifle citizens’ capacity to access vital online information, and undermine freedom of expression.
 Despite this, deliberate internet outages remain a common tool used by governments during protests, elections, and conflict.

 Internet Service Providers (ISPs) have very little power to refuse when governments order them to restrict their services.
 However, little is known about the technology ISPs use to block social media platforms and other content.

 We believe that an open, free and accessible internet is vital to protect human rights.
 We have therefore decided to investigate the companies responsible for providing ISPs with technology that enables repressive internet restrictions.

 Allot Ltd. is an Israeli telecommunications company that produces and sells a range of products, including Deep Packet Inspection (DPI) technology.
 While DPI can be used for legitimate purposes, such as restricting access to inappropriate content for children, it can also be used to monitor and block access to social media platforms, political content, and censorship circumvention technologies such as Virtual Private Networks (VPNs).

 This report focuses on social media shutdowns and other online content blocks because full internet blackouts do not normally require the use of DPI technology.